-Have your service desk employees hit the bottom of their learning curve?
+Have your service desk employees hit the top of their learning curve?
 And don't you want all these talented service desk employees to leave for another employer?
 Then help them find a new challenge within your company.

 It's an everyday problem.
 One of your employees is no longer satisfied with his job.
 After years of doing the same job, there’s nothing left to learn.
 He’s bored and looking for a new challenge.
 A bore-out is lurking.
 It's easy to browse the job market nowadays.
 And before you know it, he’s applied for a job somewhere else.